alexhippo/recipe-app/README.md

-# Full Stack Recipe App with React and a REST API
+# Recipe Notebook - Full Stack Recipe App with React and a REST API

-This project is a full stack Recipe app based off the School Full Stack React App created in a previous project for the Treehouse Full Stack JS Techdegree.
+This project is a full stack Recipe App based off the School Full Stack React App created in a previous project for the Treehouse Full Stack JS Techdegree.

 ## Motivation
 I wanted to create an app to store all of my recipes which I've customised and tweaked over the years whilst also practicing my React and Javascript skills.

+I called this the Recipe Notebook, based off my late Lola's notebook of recipes which my family refer to every now and then.

 ## Features
 Users can: